thu-ml/RoboticsDiffusionTransformer/README.md

 - **Use [XFormers](https://github.com/facebookresearch/xformers)**: This library provides optimized transformers with efficient memory usage.

 - **Enable Gradient Checkpointing**: Implement `gradient_checkpointing` manually to save memory during backpropagation.
+See [here](https://deepspeed.readthedocs.io/en/latest/activation-checkpointing.html) for instructions.
+Once you have successfully implemented this feature, we welcome you to submit a PR👏.

 ## Citation